 Coffee: Peru is the world’s largest producer of organic coffee.
 The cafe drink is made by pouring boiling hot water over freshly ground coffee.

-Wines: Peru has a wide verity of wines, and they are very inexpensive.
+Wines: Peru has a wide variety of wines, and they are very inexpensive.

-Emoliente: Is a popular drink in Peru and is often sold by streets vendors.
+Emoliente: This is a popular drink in Peru and is often sold by street vendors.
 The drink is a thick, viscous tea, and is served hot.